DerYeger/page-views/docs/config/index.md

 This is the URL of the backend that will be used for aggregating a view counter.

-You may use the provided backend instance, self-host an instance, deplopy an instance on Railway (by clicking the button below) or even use a custom backend that adheres to the schema used.
+You may use the provided backend instance, self-host an instance, deploy an instance on Railway (by clicking the button below) or even use a custom backend that adheres to the schema used.

 <DeployOnRailwayButton />